When you are a night owl, you constantly suffer from the world that seems to have been created by early birds exclusively for early birds.

 Night concentration magic is a myth backed by only two things.

 The first one is that there are significantly fewer distractions at night: Fewer notifications, calls, and photos posted by our mates on Instagram.

 The second one is an effect, which is quite similar to the Ballmer peak.

-Our brain gets so tired during the day that it doesn't have enough resources to sustain multitasking anymore and jump from one thing to another.
+Our brain gets so tired during the day that it doesn't have enough resources to sustain multitasking anymore and jumps from one thing to another.

 To be more exact, it's not even multitasking.

 It's our neocortex that constantly scans the surroundings, seeking the possible known sources of dopamine reward, and immediately picks the easiest one he finds.

 But not when it is exhausted.